Tomaroka/C-Fonctions/README.md

 # C-Fonctions

-Various types of algorithmes in C for different problems
+Various types of algorithm in C which they aim to solving different problems